lslavuj/express-rest-boilerplate/README.md

 2. Create a `.env` file in root of your project and set it up following the `.env.example` file.
 Take care that `DATABASE_HOST` environment variable should be your local IP address.

-3. Run script to setup local an test database with docker:
+3. Ensure that Docker is running on your machine, than run script to setup local an test database with Docker:

 ```bash
 npm run initDatabases